SinonCuriosus/BNP_BuildingPairTradingModel/README.md

 We do this to avoid overexposing ourselves to a sole stock, therefore we invest accordint to the Beta Value multiplication over the second stock from the pair given the volatility of both not being the same.

-In the second scenario: As we are just allowed to select a pair from the 10 stocks I'd expose my-self 50-50.
+In the second model (the one which integrated fundamentals): As we are just allowed to select a pair from the 10 stocks I'd expose my-self 50-50.
 Altough we could also consider other methods such as Markovitz **(although prices from the past do not ensure repetition of behaviors in the feature)**.

 ### ⚠️ Challenges & Solutions